sarwagya-p/CEGARBoxCPP/README.md

 Here, negative numbers are used to define converse for tense logic.
 For example ``[-1]`` is the converse of ``[1]``.

+CEGARBox does not handle intohylo files!
+So files with BEGIN and END won't work.
+Please refer to the examples in `Examples`.

 ## Running CEGARBox

 ``./main -f <input_file> [options]``